Divorce Attorneys in Stuart, FL

 Our goal is to help you achieve all your divorce-related needs while fighting for your best interests and ensuring your rights are fully protected.
 We understand all aspects of divorce laws in Florida and will work to make your experience with us as efficient and pleasant as possible.

-First, you should know that the only two grounds for divorce in this state are if one of the parties is mentally incapacitated or if the marriage is irreparably broken.
-Secondly, you should be well-prepared for a contested divorce if you are the petitioner, even if your spouse states otherwise.
+- Secondly, you should be well-prepared for a contested divorce if you are the petitioner, even if your spouse states otherwise.
 This is because they may want property, assets, custody, or other things that you believe are yours.
 Our Stuart divorce lawyers will use their extensive experience and skill set to help you retain your belongings and your rights.
-Lastly, you should know that Florida is an equitable distribution state and will distribute your debts and assets in an equitable and fair manner.

 When making decisions for property division, the court will take into account these factors, and more: